tinacms/wp-gatsby-markdown-exporter/README.md

 After extracting the files from the export zip, you can place the files in the content directory of the Gatsby site.

+> Reminder: always keep a backup of the WordPress database and files in case your export doesn't work as expected!

 Checkout the [WP-CLI command](#command-line-usage) to run the export from your command line to avoid PHP timeouts!

 ## Installation Methods (choose one)